 Over the years there have been changes to Tom Papania's website (and mirror sites).
 There was a time when Tom placed a lot of emphasis upon himself and on his works.
 The criticism he received for doing this is most likely what contributed to him taking on a more humble appearance (but don't be fooled by it).
-At one time on the home page of his website a statement was made that "Entire cities and nations have been impacted by Papanias presence and message." (verified quote) Apparently the man does not understand that a sinner who is truly saved by the grace of God will never boast about the presence of anyone other than God (and Tom was very arrogant to make the false and outlandish claim that his own presence and message have changed entire cities and nations!).
+At one time on the home page of his website a statement was made that "Entire cities and nations have been impacted by Papanias presence and message." (archived year 2002 version of his website) Apparently the man does not understand that a sinner who is truly saved by the grace of God will never boast about the presence of anyone other than God (and Tom was very arrogant to make the false and outlandish claim that his own presence and message have changed entire cities and nations!).
 A delusional egomaniac!
 Tom is also very dishonest in the way that he reveals his past associations with organizations that no longer promote him.
 His website serves only as a promotion vehicle with the ultimate objective of gaining him revenue.
-Tom's ministry is devoid of any real substance and exhibits a superficiality similar to what can be seen on TBN's site, an organization which, by the way, continues to promote the man in their address book.
-But when you consider TBN's legacy of promoting deception Papania being listed in their address book makes complete sense.
-[UPDATE: After years of promoting Papania TBN has finally removed his contact info from their address book.]
+Tom's ministry is devoid of any real substance and exhibits a superficiality similar to what can be seen on TBN's site, an organization which, by the way, for many years promoted the man in their online address book (2009 archived copy).
+But when you consider TBN's legacy of promoting deception for them to list Tom Papania in their address book makes complete sense.
 Fittingly enough, TBN's endorsement of Papania contradicts another one of their endorsements given some time ago.
 Years back TBN co-founder Jan Crouch gave an endorsement of Rocky Scarfone that appears on the back cover of his book "House of Cards"!

 You want more irony?
 In early 1999 Tom Papania was interviewed on The 700 Club where he was lauded by Pat Robertson.
 Some years ago Pat, like Jan, gave an endorsement of Rocky's book that can also be seen on its back cover!
 One needs to wonder why, after promoting Rocky Scarfone, Pat Robertson (who's supposedly gifted in the area of discernment) was unable to see through the man who's life was praised on his program.
 Where was Pat's famed so-called "word of knowledge" to alert him to the fraud of Tom Papania?
 If Pat truly has the gift of revelation knowledge what better time for the gift to manifest?